-Disappointing horizontal viewing angles, but better than most VA monitors that we've reviewed with the exception of the Sceptre C325W.
+Disappointing horizontal viewing angles, but better than most VA monitors that we've reviewed except for the Sceptre C325W.
 The brightness drops to half of the peak brightness at about 52°, which is decent, and colors degrade gradually when viewed off-center.

 Mediocre black uniformity.
 There are a few flashlighting spots that are noticeable when viewed from directly in front.
-The black uniformity appears noticeably worse when viewed at an angle, due to the bad black levels at an angle.
+The black uniformity appears noticeably worse when viewed at an angle, due to the bad black levels.